PLPAcademy/day-3-assignment-Kristen3381/README.md

 B) dart --check
 C) dart --verify
 D) dart --version
+The command that verifies the Dart Installation on macOS is dart --version.
+D)

 3. What is the next step after downloading and extracting the Flutter SDK on Linux?